simplex-chat/simplex-chat/docs/guide/README.md

 ### Connect with friends

 Tell your friends to download SimpleX Chat [here](https://simplex.chat).
-While they're at it, you can create a one-time invitation for each one and share it either as a QR code in-person or as a link from a distance.
+While they're at it, create a one-time invitation for each one of them and share it either as a QR code in-person or as a link from a distance.
 These will appear as pending connections in your list of chats after they've been created.
 You can optionally set a contact name for each invitation to help remember who it's for.

 #### Here's how to do it: